ceph/ceph/doc/radosgw/s3select.rst

    | For CEPH S3 Select, responses can be messages of the following types:
    |
    | **Records message**: Can contain a single record, partial records, or multiple records.
-Depending on the size of the result,
-   | a response can contain one or more of these messages.
+Depending on the size of the result, a response can contain one or more of these messages.
    |
-   | **Error message**: Upon an error being detected, a specific error message sends back to the client, according to its type.
+   | **Error message**: Upon an error being detected, RGW returns 400 Bad Request, and a specific error message sends back to the client, according to its type.
    |
    | **Continuation message**: Ceph S3 periodically sends this message to keep the TCP connection open.
    | These messages appear in responses at random.
 The client must detect the message type and process it accordingly.
    |
    | **Progress message**: Ceph S3 periodically sends this message if requested.
-It contains information about the progress of
-   | a query that has started but has not yet been completed.
+It contains information about the progress of a query that has started but has not yet been completed.
    |
    | **Stats message**: Ceph S3 sends this message at the end of the request.
 It contains statistics about the query.
    |
    | **End message**: Indicates that the request is complete, and no more messages will be sent.
-You should not assume that
-   | request is complete until the client receives an End message.
+You should not assume that request is complete until the client receives an End message.